Regional MIC branches in other regional cities will cease providing services as of March 31, 2024.

 In case I need assistance or counselling on labour market orientation, language education or requalification, I can find more information on the website of the Migration Information Centre.

-The minimum wage in Slovakia is 750 EUR per month (gross).
-The average wage in Slovakia is 1 403 EUR per month (gross).
+The minimum wage in Slovakia in 2025 is 816 EUR per month (gross).
+The average wage in Slovakia is 1 430 EUR per month (gross).
 I can look up an average wage for the concrete positions at platy.sk.

 Necessary documents